 Bitcoin, ether hit fresh highs

-Bitcoin hit a fresh high in Asian trading on Saturday, extending a two-month rally that saw its market capitalisation cross $1 trillion a day earlier, Trend reports with reference to Reuters.
+Bitcoin hit a fresh high in Asian trading on Saturday, extending a two-month rally that saw its market capitalisation cross $1 trillion a day earlier, Trend reports citing Reuters.

 The world’s most popular cryptocurrency rose to an record $56,620, taking its weekly gain to 18%.
 It has surged more than 92% this year.